Pool Compliance Certificate Requirements - When You Need One

 Barrier and Fencing Requirements

 Pool barriers are the primary safety focus for most compliance inspections.
-Inspectors check fence height (typically 4-6 feet minimum), fence condition, gap measurements under and between fence sections, and overall structural integrity.
-Non-climbable zones are measured to ensure children cannot easily climb over barriers.
+Inspectors check fence height (typically 4 feet minimum, with some jurisdictions requiring 5 feet), fence condition, gap measurements under and between fence sections, and overall structural integrity.
+Non-climbable zones are measured (typically 45-inch horizontal measurement from top of barrier) to ensure children cannot easily climb over barriers.

 Gate and Latch Systems

 Pool gates receive detailed scrutiny during inspections.
-Inspectors verify self-closing mechanisms work properly, latches are positioned at appropriate heights (usually 54+ inches from ground), gates swing away from the pool area, and locking mechanisms function correctly.
+Inspectors verify self-closing mechanisms work properly, latches are positioned at appropriate heights (typically 48-54 inches minimum from bottom of gate, with some jurisdictions requiring up to 60 inches), gates have proper swing direction (requirements vary by jurisdiction, but gates must be self-closing and self-latching), and locking mechanisms function correctly.
 Magnetic latches and spring-loaded systems are tested for proper operation.

 Pool Equipment Safety